SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/dev-admin.md

 ## Overview

-Organizations that create file management applications with the help of SharePoint Embedded are referred to as Developer Ecosystem (yet to be finalized), and the persona responsible for the management of the applications is called the developer administrator.
+Organizations that create file management applications with the help of SharePoint Embedded are referred to as the Developer Ecosystem (yet to be finalized), and the person responsible for the management of the applications is called the developer administrator.
 Developer administrators can perform various administrative actions on the SharePoint Embedded applications created and on the Container types, the blueprint for the containers that hold the content of instances of the application.
 They can also create and manage trial container types to get started with the SharePoint Embedded experience, attach billing profiles to their application, etc. In this article, we describe the enterprise manageability features that are supported and can be performed by the developer administrator.

 ## Developer Admin Role

 A Microsoft 365 SharePoint Administrator serves as the developer admin.
 Global Administrators in Microsoft 365 can assign users the SharePoint Administrator role.
 The Global Administrator role already has all the permissions of the SharePoint Administrator role.
 For information about assigning a user the SharePoint administrator role, see Assign admin roles in the Microsoft 365 admin center.

-Update:
-A new dedicated role of SharePoint Embedded Administrotr role has been added to Entra ID, the M365 admin center's Ux is also expected very soon.
-For details check the New SPE admin role [SharePoint Embedded.](./admin.md)
+The SharePoint Embedded Administrator role can also be used to assign a user admin rights on the SharePoint Embedded configuration without giving them full SharePoint administration rights.

 ### Billing responsibilities of Developer admin